-Sustainability - Make sure you can maintain this throughout the outbreak (assume enough supply for 6 months for an average size household in your context).
+Sustainability - Make sure you can maintain this throughout the outbreak in question (assume enough supply for 6 months for an average size household in your context).

 Standard kit items - Also make sure you are still able to provide all other basic components of hygiene kits in your context.

-Broader effect on markets - Consider doing a Rapid Market Assessment to determine quality, quantity and cost of hygiene items available on the local market.
-If in-kind distributions are recommended, ensure that your organisation’s procurement will not have a detrimental effect on product pricing or the broader market availability of soap or other cleaning products, given that soap is likely to be in high demand throughout the COVID-19 response (see some examples of tools and market monitoring here from Global WASH Cluster.
+Broader effect on markets - Conduct a Rapid Market Assessment to determine quality, quantity and cost of hygiene items available on the local market.
+If in-kind distributions are recommended, ensure that your organisation’s procurement will not have a detrimental effect on product pricing or the broader market availability of soap or other cleaning products, given that soap is likely to be in high demand throughout the response (see some examples of tools and market monitoring here from Global WASH Cluster.
 UNHCR, Joint Market Monitoring Initiative, CaLP and Oxfam).

-Selecting soap - All types of soap are effective for preventing the transmission of COVID-19.
+Selecting soap - All types of soap are effective for preventing the transmission of pathogens.
 There is no evidence that antibacterial soaps are more effective under normal use conditions.
-However when deciding what soap to provide, make sure that it is not harsh on hands.
-In other crisis affected settings, nicer quality soap was reported to facilitate good handwashing practice.
+However, when deciding what soap to provide, make sure that it is not harsh on hands.
+In crisis affected settings, higher quality soap was reported to facilitate good handwashing practice.

-Selecting cleaning products - When adding cleaning products to hygiene kits, specialised cleaning products are not necessary during this time, and standard bleach-based products or disinfectants should be sufficient.
+Selecting cleaning products - When adding cleaning products to hygiene kits, specialised cleaning products are not necessary, and standard bleach-based products or disinfectants should be sufficient.

-Example of an unadjusted UNICEF hygiene kit asused for emergency response in the Philippines.
+Example of a standard UNICEF hygiene kit as used for emergency COVID-19 response in the Philippines.
+Source: UNICEF

 If alcohol-based hand rub is available in your country, consider including this in hygiene kit distribution.
-However make sure people understand that handwashing with soap and water is just as effective at removing and killing SARS-CoV-2.
+However, make sure people understand that handwashing with soap and water is just as effective at removing and killing pathogens.
 Alcohol-based hand rub must contain at least 60% alcohol in order to be effective.

-There are a range of measures that can be taken to make hygiene kit distribution safer for staff and communities.
-If you make changes to distributions make sure to communicate these changes widely.
+There are a range of measures that can be taken to make hygiene kit distribution safer for staff and communities during infectious disease outbreaks.
+If you make changes to distributions, ensure that you communicate these changes widely.
 This is important because people may panic or be tempted to break the new guidelines if they perceive that there is a limited stock of items.

-Physical Distancing - use simple approaches to put in place physical distancing cues.
-This should include measures to make sure individuals in the cue stand 2m apart and should establish a one-way system for entering and leaving the area.
+Physical Distancing - Use simple approaches to put in place physically distanced queues.
+This should include measures to make sure individuals in the queue stand 1m apart and should establish a one-way system for entering and leaving the area.
 You can use simple visual cues such as signs, or create markers or circles on the ground.
 For example, the image below shows different coloured sand being used to create physical distancing measures in a camp.